LLYS-Phys/conways-game-of-life/README.md

 4. Game info - the elapsed generations so far in the current game (information appear on hover or click)

 * All settings are saved in the local storage of the browser.
+* All settings form fields have the necessary validators added in, the fallbacks are for additional safety of the values added.

 ##